hazooma/PosterApp/README.md

 - `countries` represents the counries the the company can deal with. by default we have 4 countries seeded in the database with differend Ids .`{name:"Germany",id:1}
 {name:"Italy",id:2}{name:"Fraance",id:3}{name:"Austria",id:4}`

+- `delievery_times` represents the time of delivery between two countries also give data in the task are seeded .
+-`printers` represents the printers that the company have -`orders` represnts the orders done by the company .